 Turn off the electrical power at the fuse box or circuit breaker.
 Then, using adjustable pliers, disconnect the drain top from the disposal waste discharge tube.
 (See Fig 1a)

 2. Free the garbage disposal from the mounting assembly.

 Support the disposal with one hand and insert the end of the wrenchette or screwdriver into the right side of one mounting lug on the lower mounting ring.
 Lift the disposal slightly and loosen the lower mounting ring by pushing or pulling the wrenchette or screwdriver to the left until the disposal is free from the mounting assembly.
 (See Fig 1b)

 3. Disconnect the electrical.

 Lay the disposal on its side and remove the electrical cover plate from the bottom of the disposal.
 Loosen the green ground screw and remove wire connectors.
 Disconnect disposal wires from electrical supply wires.
 Loosen screws on the electrical clamp connector and remove wires from the disposal.
-(See Fig 1c)

 To remove the existing mounting hardware, loosen the three mounting screws, pry the snap ring off with a screwdriver and remove the old mounting assembly.
 (See Fig 2)